Hoosier Hundred: 1971–1996 – Silver Crown cars

 In 1971, USAC reorganized the National Championship trail, dropping all dirt tracks from the schedule.
-The Hoosier Hundred became part of the newly branded Silver Crown Series, and continued to maintain it popularity and stature.
+The Hoosier Hundred became part of the newly created National Dirt Car Championship (present-day Silver Crown Series), and the event continued to maintain its popularity and stature.
 For most of the 1970s, several top drivers from the USAC Champ Car ranks would continue to participate.

 Starting in 1981, a second sister race, the Hulman Hundred was added to the fairgrounds speedway.
 The Hulman Hundred, named in honor of Tony Hulman, was scheduled for May, typically the weekend of the Indy 500.
 Among the winners of the May race was future NASCAR champion Jeff Gordon.

 In 1991, the Foyt Group took over promotions for both the Hulman Hundred (May) and Hoosier Hundred (September).
 For 1992–1995, they continued to schedule both races annually.
 For a brief time in the early 1990s, the Hoosier Hundred was moved up to Labor Day weekend, and coincided with the weekend of the U.S. Nationals, held at nearby Indianapolis Raceway Park.

 The 1996 Hulman Hundred was held in May as scheduled, but during the summer of 1996, the traditional fall Hoosier Hundred was cancelled by the Foyt Group.
 They cited sagging attendance and revenue.
 In order to maintain a continuous lineage, the May 25 "Hulman Hundred" was retroactively titled the "1996 Hoosier Hundred."